nib-health-funds/cdk-alb/README.md

 ## Description

 This example creates an AutoScalingGroup (containing a T2 Micro EC2 instance running Amazon Linux AMI) and an ApplicationLoadBalancer inside a shared VPC.
-It hooks up an open listener from the Load Balancer to the Scaling Group to indicate how many targets to balance between.
+It hooks up a listener from the Load Balancer to the Auto Scaling Group to indicate how many targets to balance between.
 While it's functional we need to make a few small improvements before it's ready.

 ## Tasks